Ignition Module

 The port used to connect.
 By default the port is 45280.
 This port must be open and available on the Ignition server.

-The API token used to authenticate the connection.
+The password used to authenticate the connection.
 This is set in Ignition under the module configuration (see module installation).

 Connect Timeout (seconds)